saksham-ghimire/software-architectures/README.md

 # software-architectures
-Implementing some software architecture and computational model for reference in future.
+This is a repo that consists bare minimum of software architecture and computational model implemented, so it can act as future reference for myself.